A Guide to the Ernest J. Gaines Center

 Ernest J. Gaines - Brief Biography

-Ernest J. Gaines (b.
-1933) is a world renowned novelist, short story writer, and teacher.
+Ernest J. Gaines (1933-2019) is a world-renowned novelist, short story writer, and teacher.
 Ernest J. Gaines is among the most widely read and highly respected contemporary authors of African American fiction.
-He was born in Pointe Coupée Parish in Louisiana and at age fifteen, Gaines moved to California, joining his mother and stepfather there, because his Louisiana parish had no high school for African Americans.
+He was born in Pointe Coupée Parish in Louisiana and at age fifteen, Gaines moved to California, where he joined his mother and stepfather, because his Louisiana parish had no high school for African Americans.

-In 1981, he accepted the position of Writer-in-Residence (Visiting) here at the University of Louisiana at Lafayette (University of Southern Louisiana at the time).
-Not long into his tenure, he published A Gathering of Old Men (1983) which was also adapted for television.
-1993 saw the publication of A Lesson Before Dying, which was adapted for television in 1999 and is one of his most critically acclaimed movies.
+In 1981, he accepted the position of Writer-in-Residence (Visiting) here at the University of Louisiana at Lafayette (the University of Southern Louisiana at the time).
+Not long into his tenure, he published A Gathering of Old Men (1983), which was also adapted for television.
+In 1993, he published A Lesson Before Dying, which was also adapted for television in 1999 and is one of the most critically acclaimed films based on his texts.

-Before retiring in 2004, Mr. Gaines won numerous awards including the Louisiana Humanist of the Year and a MacArthur Foundation Fellowship in 1993.
-In 2000, he was awarded the National Humanities Medal and was made a Chevalier (Knight) of the French Order of Arts and Letters.
+Over the span of his career, Mr. Gaines has won numerous awards for his contributions, including the Louisiana Humanist of the Year (1989) and a MacArthur Foundation Fellowship in 1993.
+In 1996, Gaines was inducted into the L'ordre des Artes et des Lettres [the French Order of Arts and Letters], and in 2000, he was awarded the National Humanities Medal.
+In 2013, Gaines was awarded the National Medal of the Arts.

 UL Lafayette established the Ernest J. Gaines Center in 2008, and a Board was appointed shortly thereafter.
-Construction of the center, located on the third floor of Edith Garland Dupré Library, began in August 2009.
+Construction of the center, located on the 3rd Floor of Edith Garland Dupré Library, began in August 2009.
 The center was completed in fall 2010 and held its grand opening on Sunday, Oct.
 31, 2010.